Go directly to product information

 Taxes included.
 Postage costs will be calculated at checkout.

-These fine pieces of rosemary leaves are ready to use.
-They have a pleasant, strong flavour that they prefer to hold for a long time.
-Give rosemary leaves time to be absorbed by a dish, and feel free to bake them!
+Delicious!
+These finely chopped rosemary leaves are ready to use.
+They have a very pleasant, strong flavor that they prefer to hold for a long time.
+Give the rosemary leaves time to be absorbed into a dish, and feel free to use them in a roast!

-In many gardens, the hardy rosemary with its evergreen 'needles' is found.
-They are curled leathery leaves, green on top, greyish on the underside.
-The leaves are so sturdy that they can withstand baking and grilling.
-They are therefore a popular herb in baked potatoes, grilled meat and game.
+Many gardens boast hardy rosemary with its evergreen "needles."
+These are curled, leathery leaves, green on top and grayish on the underside.
+The leaves are so sturdy that they withstand baking and grilling well.
+They are therefore a popular herb in baked potatoes, grilled meat, and game.

-Fresh rosemary leaves are too hard and tough to eat, especially the oversized leaves from the garden.
-Use a sharp knife to finely chop the leaves, but don't chop them, because that will release a strong bitter taste, the defense mechanism of many plants.
+Fresh rosemary leaves are too hard and tough to eat, especially the oversized ones from the garden.
+Use a sharp knife to finely chop the leaves, but don't chop them, as this will release a strong bitter flavor—a defense mechanism of many plants.

-Notice how finely textured these dried leaves from the island of Crete are.
+Notice the fine texture of these dried leaves from the island of Crete.
 They come from wild plants with very fine leaves compared to garden rosemary.
-After harvesting, these are torn from the stems and then cut into small pieces, so that they are perfectly edible.
-The harvest takes place before the rosemary flowers, when the leaves are at their most flavorful.
+After harvesting, these leaves are stripped from the stems and then chopped into small pieces, making them perfectly edible.
+Harvesting takes place before the rosemary blooms, when the leaves are at their most flavorful.

-Rosemary is a plant from the Lamiaceae family, just like oregano and thyme.
-It originally grows in the Mediterranean area and was already used as a herb in ancient times.
-It arrived in China in the third century - the Han Dynasty - and many centuries later also in America.
-Rosemary is therefore not only used in Italian and Greek cuisine, but also in Chinese and Latin American cuisine.
+Rosemary is a plant in the Lamiaceae family, like oregano and thyme.
+It is native to the Mediterranean and was already used as a herb in ancient times.
+It arrived in China in the third century – the Han Dynasty – and many centuries later in the Americas.
+Rosemary is therefore used not only in Italian and Greek cuisines, but also in Chinese and Latin American cuisines.

-Like thyme, rosemary is a powerful herb, especially this wild-picked variety.
-But unlike thyme, you don't have to be so wary of overdosing and crowding out other flavors.
-The reason for this is the aforementioned leathery texture of the leaf, which makes it difficult for the leaf to release its flavor, in other words, it keeps the flavor.
+Like thyme, rosemary is a potent herb, especially this wild-picked variety.
+But unlike thyme, you don't have to worry so much about overdosing and drowning out other flavors.
+The reason for this is the aforementioned leathery texture of the leaves, which makes it difficult for the leaves to release their flavor—in other words, it retains the flavor.

 Smell and taste